-There is one full-time worker and one part time worker at HQ, including the superintendent and his wife who all are Assembly commended workers.
+There are two full-time workers and one part time worker at HQ, including the National Directors.

 There are a number of faithful voluntary workers who enjoy coming to HQ to assist with many of the repetitive jobs that need to be done such as collating, stapling, enveloping, assembling orders and preparing parcels for post.